Syria bombards Homs; West scrambles for new strategy

 Activists said a blast hit an oil pipeline feeding a main refinery in Homs, the second attack in a week.
 Separately, three people died when the opposition-held town of Zabadani, near the Lebanese border, came under fire on Monday.

-Syrian army defectors announced they were organizing a new "Higher Revolutionary Council" to supersede the Free Syrian Army (FSA) as the main armed force battling Assad's rule.
+Syrian army defectors announced they were organising a new "Higher Revolutionary Council" to supercede the Free Syrian Army (FSA) as the main armed force battling Assad's rule.
 The new body would be commanded by General Ahmed al-Sheikh, the highest-ranking officer to defect to Turkey from government forces.

 Some observers said the latest offensive by Assad's forces may have been planned for some time, noting a speech last month when he vowed to strike "terrorists" with an iron fist.